shiburagi/RESTLibrary/README.md

 # RESTLibrary
-This library I use in my previous project and current project and may got an issue and error.
+This library I use in my previous and current android project and may got an issue and error.
 I will keep improve this library until it stable and useful.

 ![Screenshot](https://github.com/shiburagi/RESTLibrary-BETA-/blob/master/screenshot/device-2016-03-03-172807.png)